Kelly Morrison

-Kelly Louise Morrison (born February 2, 1969) is an American physician and politician who is the U.S. representative for Minnesota's 3rd congressional district.
+Kelly Louise Morrison (born February 2, 1969) is an American physician and politician who has served as the U.S. representative for Minnesota's 3rd congressional district since 2025.
 Morrison was a member of the Minnesota Senate from 2023 to 2024.
 A member of the Minnesota Democratic–Farmer–Labor Party, she represented District 45 in the western Twin Cities metropolitan area, which includes the cities of Minnetonka, Mound, Minnetrista, and Orono in Hennepin County.
 She served in the Minnesota House of Representatives from 2019 to 2023.

 On November 9, 2023, Morrison announced she would run in the Democratic primary for Minnesota's 3rd congressional district in the 2024 House elections, after the incumbent, Dean Phillips, announced his run against President Joe Biden in the 2024 Democratic Party presidential primaries.
 She was elected on November 5, 2024, defeating Republican Tad Jude.

 Early life, education, and career

 Morrison was born in Minneapolis, Minnesota.
 She attended Jefferson Elementary School in Minneapolis and graduated from The Blake School.

 Morrison attended Yale University and graduated cum laude with a Bachelor of Arts in history.
 She attended Boston University for her pre-medical requirements and graduated with a Doctor of Medicine from the Case Western Reserve University School of Medicine.

 Morrison is a practicing obstetrician-gynecologist.